-- If you wish to register for a Chinese course prior to being able to take the Chinese Placement Test, you should enroll in the class that you believe best corresponds to your skills level (see below), and then the Chinese Placement Test will determine whether you should stay in that class or move to a different level.
+- If you wish to register for a Chinese course, you should enroll in the class that you believe best corresponds to your skill level (see below), and then the Chinese Placement Test that you take in January 2018 will determine whether you should stay in that class or move to a different level.

 - CHIN 201-202 = elementary courses for those with no Chinese language background